 Reviewers are provided a copy of each project’s full application for review and score forms to complete.
 Scores for each application are averaged between the 3 reviewer scores to create the final score.

-New project applicants will also be invited to a required interview to discuss the details of their proposed project with the review team.
-Scores from the interview will be added to the

 In the event project applications initially receive the same score, it is the responsibility of the Review Team to reconsider scoring to break the tie.
 The Review Team also considers any submitted appeals (see Appeals Process outlined below) and provides any final comments to be shared with agencies.
 Final scores result in the project ranking.

 Threshold Review In order to ensure CoC projects are high performing, all project applications must also meet a minimum scoring threshold of 50% of total possible application points.
 The Threshold Review will be conducted by the Review Team after the Rank and Review process is complete and final project scores determined.
 If the pre-determined threshold is not met, the Review Team may recommend the SNC Board consider the possibility of reallocation or amendments to the project application/s with said agency.